 8.1 Municipally Owned Utility and/or Electric Cooperative Transmission and/or Distribution Service Provider Market

 (1) In the ERCOT Region, there are Transmission and/or Distribution Service Providers (TDSPs) which are categorized as Municipally Owned Utilities (MOUs) and/or Electric Cooperatives (ECs).
-General information for the MOU/ECs can be found in Table 1, MOU/EC General Information.
+General information specifications for the MOU/ECs can be found in Table 1, MOU/EC General Information and Retail Processing Specifications.

 (2) Differences between the MOU/EC TDSP market and the Investor Owned Utility (IOU) TDSP market are identified in their respective tariffs.